-Over the past few weeks, volunteers in Auckland and Wellington have been staging peaceful protests outside Nando’s stores.
+Over the past few months, volunteers in Auckland, Hamilton, Porirua, Wellington and Christchurch have been staging peaceful protests outside Nando’s stores.
 Their goal is to raise awareness of the company’s treatment of chickens and demand better.

 From overcrowded conditions to the use of unnatural chicken breeds that struggle to walk, these volunteers are handing out leaflets that explain all the key issues facing chickens bred for meat.